 Nannies and babysitters are usually between the age of 15–55 but not all need to hold qualifications to provide childcare.
 The caregiver can be a sibling, a next-door neighbor, a student, or a childcare worker wanting to make some extra money.
 Parents sometimes pay these caregivers in ‘cash’ arrangements after taking care of their children for a few hours.
 An average hourly rate is €8 to €10.

 If hiring more full-time care, paying cash in hand could create long-term difficulties for your caregiver, such as for claiming statutory rights, and mortgage and loan applications.

 Depending on your care needs you may require a nanny to live-in or live-out, depending on space in your house.

-A live-in nanny will require their own accommodation, and should be allowed some privacy and uninterrupted time-off.
+A live-in nanny requires their own accommodation and should get some privacy and time off.
 A live-in nanny works best when you have a large house, ideally with separate quarters.

 A live-out nanny comes into your home and leaves at the end of the day, without living in the household.
 The nanny can have a set schedule during the week and sometimes on the weekends.

 During the interview some parents ask caregivers if they are willing to perform housekeeping duties for the same hourly wage.
 A common misconception is that light housework duties means cleaning the house.
 Light housekeeping typically means cooking, grocery shopping, kid laundry, loading and empting the dishwasher, cleaning up after the children and organising the children’s closets.
 Nannies do not do the parent’s laundry, clean the bathrooms, mop the floors, dust the furniture or polish the silver.
 You can hire a housekeeper to assist you with general domestic tasks.